-The summary form shown as Attachment F provides the total housing units, vacant units, and residents found in the city.
+The summary form shown as Attachment F provides the total housing units, vacant units, and residents found in the municipality, community or reserve.
 This summary also provides the total residents living in group quarters.

 D. City Council Resolution

 The city must pass a resolution adopting the results of the head count census.
 A sample is shown as Attachment G.